🍷

 👨👩👧Second Generation: Family Stewardship Today

 Grgich Hills Estate remains entirely family-owned and is now guided by the second generation.
-Violet Grgich, Mike's daughter, has served as President and CEO since 2017 and became a co-owner following her father's death in December 2023.
+Violet Grgich, Mike's daughter, has served as President and CEO since 2019 and became a co-owner following her father's death.
 Austin Hills, now in his nineties, continues as Chairman of the Board, maintaining continuity with the founding partnership.
-Ivo Jeramaz, Mike Grgich's nephew, functions as Head Winemaker and Vice President of Vineyards and Production, bringing roughly four decades of experience in the cellar and vineyard.
+Ivo Jeramaz, Mike Grgich's nephew, serves as VP of Winemaking and Vineyards, bringing roughly four decades of experience in the cellar and vineyard; the dedicated winemaker role is held by Sebastian Rodriguez.
 A third generation is already entering the business, with Ivo's daughter Maja involved in export sales.
 Mike Grgich also established a sister winery, Grgic Vina, on Croatia's Dalmatian coast in 1996, connecting the family's roots to its American success story.

-• Violet Grgich became President and CEO in 2017 and co-owner after Mike Grgich's death in December 2023
+• Violet Grgich became President and CEO in 2019 and co-owner after Mike Grgich's death

-• Ivo Jeramaz, Mike's nephew, serves as Head Winemaker and VP of Vineyards and Production with approximately 40 years of industry experience
+• Ivo Jeramaz, Mike's nephew, serves as VP of Winemaking and Vineyards with approximately 40 years of industry experience; Sebastian Rodriguez is the dedicated winemaker

 • Austin Hills, co-founder, remains Chairman of the Board into his nineties